oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_blockstorage_volume_group_module.rst

 ..
 Description

 - This module allows the user to create, update and delete a VolumeGroup resource in Oracle Cloud Infrastructure
 - For *state=present*, creates a new volume group in the specified compartment.
 A volume group is a collection of volumes and may be created from a list of volumes, cloning an existing volume group, or by restoring a volume group backup.
-A volume group can contain up to 64 volumes.
 You may optionally specify a *display name* for the volume group, which is simply a friendly name or description.
 It does not have to be unique, and you can change it.
 Avoid entering confidential information.
 - For more information, see `Volume Groups <https://docs.cloud.oracle.com/iaas/Content/Block/Concepts/volumegroups.htm>`_.
 - This resource has the following action operations in the :ref:`oci_volume_group_actions <ansible_collections.oci_volume_group_actions_module>` module: change_compartment.